propet/nvim/README.md

 * Deoplete (for autocompletions)
   * deoplete-jedi
   * deoplete-clang
+* LanguageClient-neovim (language server protocol plugin).
+Allows you to use language servers that give language smartness, such as autocompletion candidates, renaming, go-to-definition, and other goodies that were only usually available in expensive IDE's.
 * vim-gutentags (generate tags file automatically in a project (git, hg, .. project))
 * vimtex (vim continuous compilation, while editin in vim).
 In ubuntu, required to install aditional libs: *liwsynctex-dev* and *libgtk-3-dev*.
 Initiate compiling with *\ll* and view the produced pdf with *\lv*, *\lt* to see the table of contents, *\le* to see the compilation errors or warnings.
 The rest of shorcuts are available in <a>https://github.com/lervag/vimtex/wiki/usage</a>.
 Install **zathura** as the pdf viewer, which has vim-like navigation.
 * ultisnips (snippets for faster coding).
 Directory with snippets: *snippets_ulti*.
 Mapped *:UltiSnipsEdit*, to *<C-^>* to create new snippets on the fly.
 Usage: write the abreviation in insert mode, and hit Tab.
 Then, you can write in the placeholders, and cycle through them, forwards or backward with <C-j> and <C-k>.